Our test of well-known brands found you don’t need to shell out top dollar for a decent pair of tights.

 Kiwi-made Columbine tights also performed well, earning an excellent score in our ladder test.

-At the other end of the scale, Stepout ($16.99 from Farmers) was the poorest overall performer.
+At the other end of the scale, Stepout ($13.55 from New World) was the poorest overall performer.
 It earned the worst ratings when we averaged results across both tests, bursting and laddering a lot sooner than most of the competition.

 The cheapest tights, Pams ($3.99 a pair), also performed poorly in our ladder test.
 The fabric was very quick to ladder, even with minimal stretching.
 Pams says its tights offer excellent value for money and consumers can replace them as required at an affordable price.
 But for $6 extra, we think Razzamatazz offers better bang for your buck.